nikolaydubina/calendarheatmap/README.md

   -input string
         file should contain lines in format: 2020-05-16 20:43 PPPP (default "input.txt") -intput-format /parsers
-        format of input file (json-basic) refer to /parsers for examples (default "row-day-seconds-count") -labels
+        format of input file refer to /parsers for examples (default "json-basic") -labels
         labels for weekday and months (default true) -monthsep